isomerpages/moe-yiochukangsec/_sscwc/Primary School Registration.md

 ---

 ###### **Notes** <br>1.
+Sign-ups will be processed on a first-come, first-served basis.
+Late registrations will not be **accepted**<br>2.
 Lunch and one morning tea-break (halal) will be catered for student participants and one accompanying Teacher in-Charge on each day.
-Kindly provide details about dietary requirements and medical conditions, if any, in the [registration form](google.com). <br>2.
-Videos will be evaluated by a panel of judges from the respective partner organisations involved in the SSCWC. <br>3.
-More details about this event will be provided by end-2023. <br> 4.
+Kindly provide details about dietary requirements and medical conditions, if any, in the [registration form](google.com). <br>3.
+Videos will be evaluated by a panel of judges from the respective partner organisations involved in the SSCWC. <br>4.
+More details about this event will be provided by end-2023. <br> 5.
 [Competition Terms &amp; Conditions](google.com)